Tartan Table Runners Reviewed: 3 Top Picks for Winter

 | Elrene Home Fashions Tartan Plaid Table Runner 14 x 72 best overall | $ | Traditional tartan pattern in red/green or red/black for holiday and winter tables | Tartan is seasonally specific , works for November through January entertaining | Check Price |

-| D'Moksha Classic Linen by D'Moksha Navy Blue Table Runner 84" also consider | $$ | Chilewich's vinyl-yarn weave is heat-resistant, water-resistant, and machine washable , fundamentally more durable than linen runners | The vinyl-yarn construction has a slight sheen and texture that reads as modern rather than traditional | Buy on Amazon |
+| D'Moksha Classic Linen by D'Moksha Navy Blue Table Runner 84" also consider | $$ | This woven linen runner is easy to care for and holds its colour reliably through cold-water washing , a durable everyday choice | The vinyl-yarn construction has a slight sheen and texture that reads as modern rather than traditional | Buy on Amazon |

 Tartan table runners occupy a narrow lane , they do this one thing, and they do it well.
 A strong runner sets the spine of a holiday or winter table without requiring you to swap out every piece of dinnerware you own.
 Browse the full range of table linens and you’ll find runners in every material and pattern imaginable, but tartan specifically rewards buyers who understand what they’re actually choosing: a statement piece with a seasonal personality.